-There is a myth about LH Testing: most women expect they will only receive one positive result during a cycle.
+There is a myth about LH Testing: most women expect they will only receive one positive ovulation test result during a cycle.
 They are confused if they have more than one, especially when it lasts for a few days.

 Women who have multiple positive results have a gradual onset LH surge.
 According to a recent study, over half (57.1%) of studied women have this type.
 With this type, you may see multiple positive ovulation test results for more than one day before reaching the darkest line at the peak.